scheibel/tastefulserver/README.md

 You can pass your own callback to handle those completely preparsed requests with an object oriented interface.
 SSL for HTTPS is also supported.

+As it is now, only Linux is tested as development and deployment environment, so no build information for Windows, MacOS or any other OS is provided.
+Since all platform-dependent features of the Tasteful Server are provided through Qt, it should also run on any other OS to which Qt was ported.

 Content
 ------------